staceyastewart/binary_tree_rspec/README.md

 # binary_tree_rspec

-learning about binary trees and testing using r-spec
+Learning about binary trees and testing using RSpec.